johnivanoff/helpers/README.md

 ### Current Branches
-This will return a list of the repositoriesfrom the repos.yml file with the name of the current branch.
+This will return a list of the repositories from the repos.yml file with the name of the current branch.

 ```shell
 ruby current_branches.rb